ViaHero · Updated November 21, 2019

 Chow down on tropical treats

 With Cartagena’s abundance of cafes and vendors, you’ll have no trouble finding delicious snacks wherever your wandering takes you.
 One of Cartagena’s most popular finger foods, fritanga, is essentially a platter of fried chorizo, chicharron, potato, and plantain (though other fried goodies are common in fritanga as well)—and it’s absolutely incredible.
 If fritanga sounds a little oil-heavy for you, though, grab some fresh pandebono.
-A popular cheese bread, this crunchy snack is well worth buying fresh—and you can bet that your Hero knows where to get the best in town.
+A popular cheese bread, this crunchy snack is well worth buying fresh.
 Wash it all down with one of the dozens of tropical fruit juices sold fresh on every street corner.

 Watch the sunset from Cartagena’s famous walls—but beware of pirates!